If you're overwhelmed with debt, there's still hope. Our automated software will help you resolve your debt and move forward.

 Summary: Negotiate with Resurgent Capital by offering a realistic lump sum or payment plan, sharing financial hardship proof, and getting all agreements in writing.
 Solo can help you negotiate and settle for less.

-If you’re reading this article, you’ve likely received phone calls, letters, or emails from Resurgent Capital Services seeking to collect a debt.
-Resurgent Capital Services is a debt collection agency specializing in collecting consumer debt for unpaid credit cards and medical obligations.
+If you're reading this article, you've likely received phone calls, letters, or emails from Resurgent Capital Services seeking to collect a debt.
+Resurgent Capital Services is a debt collection agency specializing in collecting consumer debt for unpaid credit cards, fintech loans, unsecured loans, and medical obligations.

-Regardless of whether the debt is valid, you may be tired of hearing from the company and worried about the actions it may take against you.
-No one likes to have old debts hanging over their heads, especially if money is already tight.
+You may be tired of hearing from the company and worried about the actions it may take against you.
+No one likes to have debts hanging over their heads, especially if money is already tight.

 Settle with SoloSettle